euroargodev/argopy/docs/contributing.rst

 Some other important things to know about the docs:

-- The *argopy* documentation consists of two parts: the docstrings in the code itself and the docs in this folder ``argopy/docs/``.
+- The **Argopy** documentation consists of two parts: the docstrings in the code itself and the docs in this folder ``argopy/docs/``.

   The docstrings are meant to provide a clear explanation of the usage of the